The Fabulous Flavonoids

 They have also been referred to as "nature's biological response modifiers," because they are able to modify the body's reaction to vascular disease, cholesterol reduction, carcinogens, allergens and viruses.

 Their ability to help inhibit angiogenesis, as well as protect and strengthen the new capillaries formed by angiogenesis (neovascularization) can be particularly important to AMD, diabetic retinopathy, and cancer patients.

 Flavonoids are synthesized by and widely distributed in plants.
-Their jobs are many.
-The most important being supplying the pigments for flower coloration producing yellow, red, and blue pigmentation in petals designed to attract pollinator animals.
-They also protect plants from microbes, fungi and insects.
+Their jobs are many; the most important, supplying the pigments for flower coloration producing yellow, red and blue pigmentation in petals designed to attract pollinators.
+They also protect plants from microbes and fungi.

 According to the nutrition science research team at the Linus Pauling Institute at Oregon State University, many of the biological effects of flavonoids appear to be related to their ability to modulate gene-based cell-signaling pathways associated with degenerative disease, rather than their antioxidant abilities.

 While flavonoids have not proven to have the antioxidant abilities once thought, they are proving to chelate (bind) iron and copper ions to specific proteins, which limits their participation in biochemical reactions that produce free radicals.
 This, too, could be important to AMD and cancer patients, since excess copper is necessary for angiogenesis to take place.

 Many of the biological effects of flavoniods fare now related to their ability to modulate cell-signaling pathways.